-Any of the connected cards can be the clock master and the same or any other card can be the trigger master.
+The carrier card acts as the clock master and the same or any other card can be the trigger master.
 All trigger modes that are available on the master card are also available if the synchronization star-hub is used.